mark-watson/PythonAIBook/manuscript/Chess.md

 uv run test_engine.py
 ```

 The project requires Python 3.14 or later, as specified in `pyproject.toml`.
-No packages need to be installed — the entire engine and bot use only the Python standard library.
+No packages need to be installed: the entire engine and bot use only the Python standard library.

 ## Why This Matters

 Building a chess engine is a rite of passage for AI programmers.
 It teaches you about representation, search, and evaluation that are the three pillars of classical game AI in a concrete, testable way.
 The techniques in this chapter transfer directly to other adversarial games: Othello, checkers, Go (before AlphaGo), and any two-player zero-sum game with perfect information.
 The negamax algorithm with alpha-beta pruning is one of the most elegant and widely applicable ideas in computer science.

-More broadly, this chapter is an example of *symbolic AI* — intelligence encoded in explicit rules and heuristics rather than learned from data.
+More broadly, this chapter is an example of *symbolic AI* where intelligence encoded in explicit rules and heuristics rather than learned from data.
 The evaluation function encodes human chess knowledge (knights belong in the center, rooks belong on the seventh rank, the king should castle in the middlegame) in the piece-square tables.
 The search algorithm encodes the principle of looking ahead and assuming rational opposition.
 There are no neural networks here, no training data, no gradient descent.
 And yet this approach, refined over decades, produces engines that play at grandmaster strength.

 The gap between this engine and Stockfish is one of engineering, not fundamental approach.
-Stockfish uses the same algorithms — negamax, alpha-beta, transposition tables, quiescence search — but adds faster bitboard-based move generation, more sophisticated evaluation features, and decades of tuning.
+Stockfish uses the same algorithms (negamax, alpha-beta, transposition tables, quiescence search) but adds faster bitboard-based move generation, more sophisticated evaluation features, and decades of tuning.
 The architecture is the same.
 If you understand this chapter, you understand the skeleton of the world's strongest chess engine.

 ## Summary